 Preferred Stock-The Company is authorized to issue 1,000,000 shares of preferred stock with a par value of \$0.0001 per share with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At September 30, 2019, there were no shares of preferred stock issued or outstanding.
+At March 31, 2020 and December 31, 2019 there were no shares of preferred stock issued or outstanding.

 Class A Common Stock-The Company is authorized to issue 150,000,000 shares of Class A common stock with a par value of \$0.0001 per share.
 Holders of Class A common stock are entitled to one vote for each share.
-At September 30, 2019, there were no shares of Class A common stock issued or outstanding.
+At March 31, 2020 and December 31, 2019, there were 1,504,808 and 1,482,298 shares of Class A common stock issued or outstanding, excluding 30,120,192 and 30,142,702 shares of Class A common stock subject to possible redemption, respectively.

 Class B Common Stock-The Company is authorized to issue 25,000,000 shares of Class B common stock with a par value of \$0.0001 per share.
 Holders of Class B common stock are entitled to one vote for each share.
-At September 30, 2019, there were 7,906,250 shares of Class B common stock issued and outstanding, of which an aggregate of up to 1,031,250 shares were subject to forfeiture to the extent that the underwriters' over-allotment option was not exercised in full or in part, so that the Sponsor would own, on an as-converted basis, 20% of the Company's issued and outstanding common stock after the Initial Public Offering (assuming the Sponsor did not purchase any Public Shares in the Initial Public Offering).
-In connection with the underwriters' exercise of the over-allotment option in full, 1,031,250 Founder Shares are no longer subject to forfeiture.
+At March 31, 2020 and December 31, 2019, there were 7,906,250 and 7,906,250 shares of Class B common stock issued and outstanding, respectively.

 Holders of Class B common stock will have the right to elect all of the Company's directors prior to the consummation of a Business Combination.
-On any other matter submitted to a vote of the Company's stockholders, holders of Class A common stock and Class B common stock will vote together as a single class on all other matters submitted to a vote of stockholders, except as required by law.
+Holders of Class A common stock and Class B common stock will vote together as a single class on all other matters submitted to a vote of stockholders, except as required by law.
 These provisions of the Company's Amended and Restated Certificate of Incorporation may only be amended if approved by holders of a majority of at least 90% of the Company's common stock voting in a stockholder meeting.